UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 </codeblock>

-Use the coding cell above to do any coding that will help answer the following question:
+Add to the coding cell above code to answer the following question:
 **How many fire Pokemon are there?**
+*Hint: Think about how we obtain dataframe row and column size from the previous module*

 <choice id="1" >
 <opt text='11'>